NikosAvg/Blog/personalblog/content/about.md

 ## Other Projects

-1. Creating a [Medical Decision Support](https://medicaldss.herokuapp.com/) web application Predicting Lymphoma in Primary Sjogren’s Syndrome Patients.
+1. A [Medical Decision Support](https://medicaldss.herokuapp.com/) web application Predicting Lymphoma in Primary Sjogren’s Syndrome Patients.
-1. Creating the website for [alfaedu](https://alfaedu.gr/).
+1. Creator of the website for [alfaedu](https://alfaedu.gr/).

 ## Education